The-Swarm-Corporation/swarms.md/README.md

 ## Multi-Agent Architecture Examples

+The Swarms Protocol supports five core architectural patterns that can be combined and extended to create sophisticated multi-agent systems.
+These patterns represent proven approaches to complex problem-solving that have been validated across numerous domains.

 ### 1. Sequential Workflow

 A sequential workflow executes agents in order, where each agent builds upon the previous agent's output.
+This pattern is ideal for problems that require step-by-step analysis or where each step depends on the previous one.

 ```yaml
 agents: